December 1, 1999: WTO + SPD = WTF

 The assault began around 9 p.m., when Seattle police, supported by King County police and the National Guard, began using tear gas and flash bombs against the protesters.
 Soon large crowds of appalled Hill residents joined the protesters, chanting, “Go home!
 We live here!”

 Rather than leaving, SPD and friends began attacking residents and protesters alike.
-The video segment that accompanies this post, recorded at the corner of 10th Avenue East and East Harrison Street, shows the riot squad’s brazen behavior in full flower as, mere seconds into the segment, a riot officer sprays mace directly into the video camera being held by a Capitol Hill resident.
+The video segment that accompanies this post, recorded near the intersection of 10th Avenue East and East Harrison Street, shows the riot squad’s brazen behavior in full flower as, mere seconds into the segment, a riot officer sprays mace directly into the video camera being held by a Capitol Hill resident.

 That night’s locally notorious nadir occurred when John Vanderwalker, a King County sheriff’s deputy, approached two young women, Melissa Ann Benton and Shauna Lin Balaski, sitting in a car parked in a QFC parking lot at Broadway East and East Republican Street who were Art Institute of Seattle journalism students videotaping the melee.
 Vanderwalker ordered Benton, the driver, to roll down her window.
 When she complied, he doused both women with pepper spray while shouting, “Tape this, bitch!” — thus providing one of the more noteworthy quotes of WTO Week.